Everything you need to know about CFDs

 Around-the-clock trading

 When you buy or sell shares, you are constrained by the opening hours of the corresponding stock exchange.
 That leaves you exposed to the risk of overnight price moves due to unexpected market events.
-You can trade CFDs whenever the underlying markets are open – stock CFDs for instance are available for trading when the associated stock market is open.
-However, CFDs on stock indices, such as the US 30 or Hong Kong 50, trade around the clock in tandem with the underlying futures contracts – so you can hedge or trade around events that take place outside official stock market opening hours.
+You can trade CFDs whenever the underlying markets are open–stock CFDs for instance are available for trading when the associated stock market is open.
+However, CFDs on stock indices, such as the US 30 or Hong Kong 50, trade around the clock in tandem with the underlying futures contracts–so you can hedge or trade around events that take place outside official stock market opening hours.

 Hedging

 Another benefit is that CFDs can be used for hedging.
 This is done by selling short a CFD that is covered by a long stock position on the same underlying instrument.
-Let’s imagine you have bought a long-term stock position of a certain company.
+Let's imagine you have bought a long-term stock position of a certain company.
 You believe that this company may, in the short-term, see its price decrease, but you continue to remain positive in the long term.
-In this case you can sell a CFD on the company equaling the size or part of the size of your stock holding to protect it against short-term price drops.
+In this case, you can sell a CFD on the company equalling the size or part of the size of your stock holding to protect it against short-term price drops.
 You are hedged because the P/L of the CFD will offset the change in the P/L of the stock position.
 The intention is to buy the CFD back when the price is expected to rise again.
-Please note that trading costs must be considered (if these are large) versus the hedge's value.
+Please note that trading costs must be considered versus the hedge's value.

 Graphic by Saxo titled 'Trade CFDs if you want to' listing six benefits of trading CFDs: Trade with leverage, Have access to a wide range of markets, Get immediate cash settlement, Short sell, Access extended trading hours, and Hedge your position.
 The Saxo logo with the tagline 'Be Invested' is at the bottom right.